KATT07/ctf-challanges-lugvit/ctf1/README.md

 (Ring Setting indicated using notch)
 (Reflector type indicated by editing name on website)
 (Rotor type I II I photoshopped in image)

+# For Participants:

+Description:

+We speak in codes how did u know what code we are talking in?

 Hint 1:
 No hashing
 Hint 2: